Layton family

 The Layton family is a Canadian political family.
-It includes Jack Layton who served as the leader of the New Democratic Party, Olivia Chow a city councillor for Metropolitan Toronto and the City of Toronto, Jack's son (and Olivia's step-son), Toronto City Councillor Mike Layton.
+It includes Jack Layton, who served as the leader of the New Democratic Party.
+It also includes Olivia Chow, Jack's widow who is Mayor of Toronto since 2023 and served as a city councillor for Metropolitan Toronto and the City of Toronto from 1998 to 2005 and as a member of Parliament for Trinity—Spadina from 2006 to 2014; and Jack's son (and Olivia's step-son) Mike Layton, who served as a city councillor in Toronto for Ward 11 University—Rosedale from 2010 until 2022.